 Computer Science MSc

-The Computer Science MSc has been fully redesigned for this academic year to specifically meet the needs of contemporary industrial and research practices.
+The Computer Science MSc has been fully redesigned to specifically meet the needs of contemporary industrial and research practices.
 Through a broad yet rigorous academic programme, combined with an organised work experience placement, this programme provides a unique route to an advanced industry or research career.

 Modern computing is characterised by its massive scale, its highly interconnected nature and its socially oriented user interaction techniques.
 Under the guidance of the School’s internationally renowned academic staff, you will learn about the design and development of computer systems, with both technology and users in mind, and gain expertise in subjects such as Cloud Computing, Big Data and Data Mining, Enterprise Architectures and Interaction Design.